schafeld/vue-app/README.md

 - [ ] Use status icons in the tasks list
 - [ ] Add projects features to tasks list too (e.g. collaborators – ensure multi-collaborator works too; add uuid users to database)
 - [ ] Refactor to better software architecture, other state management, or such?
+- [ ] User data should be consistent uuids (not ["1", "2", "3"]), compare tasks and projects listing.
+Make sure Supabase setup scripts create proper data for fresh projects.
+- [ ] Add proper/ more extensive examples for Builder.io integration
+- [ ] Add proper/ more extensive examples for Storyblok integration

 ## Experimental Storyblok integration